felixbd/muw-templates/src/template/main.typ

-// #import "@preview/muw-community-templates:0.1.0" as muw-presentation
+#import "@preview/muw-community-templates:0.1.2" as muw-presentation

+// for local use of the lib ...
-#import "./../presentation.typ" as muw-presentation
+// #import "./../presentation.typ" as muw-presentation

 #import muw-presentation: *